nickeubank/ds4humans/_build/html/_sources/30_questions/27_passive_external_general.md

 ![example of two models that look similar over ranges with data but extrapolate very differently outside that range](images/extrapolation.jpg)

-Strategies like regularization are designed to constrain the "wonkiness" of models with the goal of making them less likely to go crazy outside the parameter range on which they were trained.
+Strategies like regularization[^regularization] are designed to constrain the "wonkiness" of models with the goal of making them less likely to go crazy outside the parameter range on which they were trained.
 Almost by definition, however, absent data in those extended ranges, there's no way to know for certain whether the model will generalize.

+[^regularization]: Regularization is the practice of modifying the loss function of a model to reward simpler specifications that are less prone to overfitting.
+Examples include adding a penalty term that penalizes coefficients with large absolute values, using weakly informative priors for Bayesian regression, or limiting the influence of outliers.

 ### What Constitutes Extrapolation?